suwuako/bombhook/README.md

 - improve algorythm so that once max lives are reached it uses shorter words
 - fix a nasty workaround where opponent's inputs cant be read so it instead checks if your input fails
 - tell when the game ends and reset to tui or smthn
-- improve angorithm to give points to letters to instead prioritse higher ranked letters which might be less common such as (x, z)
+- improve angorithm to give points to letters to instead prioritse higher ranked letters which might be less common such as (x, z) instead of amount of usable words
 - maybe add gui?
 - idk dm me if u have any ideas